 Budget detail Must follow CLIR's template (link below) max.
-2MB, .xlsm format only ↑
+2MB, .xlsm format only 1

 Provide a detailed budget broken out by year.
-The budget detail must be submitted using CLIR's budget form: https://www.clir. org/wp-content/uploads/sites/6/2016/09/CLIR-budget-and-financial-report-template.xlsm.
+The budget detail must be submitted using CLIR's budget form.
 Should the proposal be selected for funding, this budget will also be used to report financials in the project's interim and/or final reports to CLIR.

 - If this is a collaborative project, funds will be disbursed to the applicant institution.
 CLIR will not disburse funds for one award to several institutions.
 The submitted budget should aggregate the total funds requested. - Cost share should not be included in the budget detail.
-However, applicants are encouraged to note any financial or in-kind support provided by their institution in support of this project as part of their budget narrative. - For more detailed information about the budget, refer to the Appendix A: Budget section below.
+However, applicants are encouraged to note any financial or in-kind support provided by their institution in support of this project as part of their budget narrative. - For more detailed information about the budget, including step-by-step instructions on completing the form, refer to the Appendix A: Budget section below.

 Subcontracts No page limit, max.
 10MB, .pdf format only.
-Final round only. ⚠
+Final round only.
+1

-If applicable, provide any subcontracts for or proposals for work associated with this project that supports the proposed costs listed in the budget documents, as well as proposals from additional or alternative providers considered.
+If applicable, provide any subcontracts or proposals for work associated with this project that supports the proposed costs listed in the budget documents, as well as proposals from additional or alternative providers considered.

-- All subcontracts, quotes, and proposals should clearly delineate the costs incurred and relevant work to be conducted, as well as relevant digitization specifications, such as file formats produced (e.g., TIFF; JPEG 2000) and resolution (e.g., ppi; bit depth).
+- All subcontracts, quotes, and vendor proposals should clearly delineate the costs incurred and relevant work to be conducted, as well as relevant digitization specifications, such as file formats to be produced (e.g., TIFF; JPEG 2000) and their resolution (e.g., ppi; bit depth).
 Additional information on technical specifications for digitization can be found in the FADGI Technical Guidelines for Digitizing Cultural Heritage Materials. - Details provided in the subcontractor documentation should align with those provided elsewhere in the proposal. - Applicants are strongly encouraged to include proposals from multiple service providers.
 Up to three proposals can be submitted in this section, including the selected proposal.
-If your project will involve multiple subcontracts, combine them into one PDF document for upload into the system, clearly marking which provider you have selected and which ones are alternates.
+If your project will involve multiple subcontracts, combine them into one .pdf document for upload into the online application system, clearly marking which provider you have selected and which ones are alternates.